jjanus12/oad_hol/lab01.md

 This hands-on, instructor-led workshop supplements live presentations and demos in order to cover both technical architecture and educational use cases, strategies when using Oracle Cloud Infrastructure's Always Free Resources.

-No expertise or previous experience is required.
+- No expertise or previous experience is required.

+- All screen shots are examples ONLY.
+OCI UI is being updated thus some screenshots in the instructions might be different than actual UI.

 ### Objective